DigitalPublishingToolkit/TOD29GOODDATA/md/23chapter16.md

 | Data lab manipulations                                              | 1           |
 | Preview settings                                                    | 1           |

 *Table 1.
-Amount of times papers documented aspect of research project*.
+Amount of times papers documented aspect of research project.
-*N is 16, the greatest potential score is 32, lowest is 0.*
+N is 16, the greatest potential score is 32, lowest is 0.*

 Our sample suggests that media studies papers drawing on Gephi frequently document the layout algorithm that was used and details on